aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 description: Utility
 ---

-You might have events or responses that contain non-encoded JSON, where you need to decode so that you can access portions of the object or ensure the Powertools utility recieves a JSON object
+You might have events or responses that contain non-encoded JSON, where you need to decode so that you can access portions of the object or ensure the Powertools utility receives a JSON object.
+This is a common use case when using the [validation](/utilities/validation) or [idempotency](/utilities/idempotency) utilities.

 ## Built-in JMESPath functions
 You can use our built-in JMESPath functions within your expressions to do exactly that to decode JSON Strings, base64, and uncompress gzip data.